BlockadeRunner/BlockadeRunner/README.md

 # Hi, I'm Alex 👋

 I am a student at the **College of William & Mary**, seeking a Bachelor's in **Computer Science with a Data Science minor** as of 2024.
-My passions include Cybersecurity Analysis and Penetration Testing, Software Development, and Edge Computing for IoT Devices.
+My passions include Cybersecurity Analysis and Penetration Testing, Software Development, Machine Learning, and Edge Computing for IoT Devices.

 Here are some interesting classes I have taken throughout college: